 As we stated above, authentication and alignment of just one protocol—SPF or DKIM—is sufficient for emails to pass DMARC, and none of the scenarios above will necessarily stop a sender from implementing a DMARC “reject” policy.
-So, why do we recommend that you endeavour to have both SPF and DKIM passing and aligning?
+So, why do we recommend that you endeavour to have both SPF alignment and DKIM alignment?

 In addition to contributing to the wider picture of what “good” email looks like (mailbox providers rely on senders to clean up our authentication processes), SPF and DKIM, when both are passing and aligning, back each other up.

 Both protocols come with their own pitfalls and nuances that can affect their implementation and ongoing maintenance, including transient errors that can occur when packets of data are lost and transmissions fail randomly for a variety of reasons.